 - 2026-2028

 The EUDR comes into force.
-From this date, businesses must comply with the new due diligence and reporting requirements outlined by the regulation.
+From this date, large and medium operators must comply with the new due diligence and reporting requirements outlined by the regulation.

 The date of application for micro and small enterprises.